 Temperature is an intensive property, but the symbol is the capital letter ‘T’.
-Mass is an extensive property, but the symbol is small letter ‘m’.
+Mass is an extensive property, but the symbol is the small letter ‘m’.
 The number of moles is extensive property but the symbol is small i.e. mol’.
 These symbols are traditionally used for a long time and continue the use.

 There are a few differences between Intensive and Extensive properties:

 |It is not related to the amount of matter or substance